 Employment at Messiah

-In this full-time exempt role, the Director of Children and Family Ministry will recruit, develop and deploy layperson teams and partner with parents to grow children infant to grade 5 into champions for Christ.
+The Director of Children and Family Ministry, in a 20 hour/week exempt role, will recruit, develop and deploy layperson teams and partner with parents to grow children, ages infant to grade 5 into champions for Christ.

 - Profess Jesus Christ as Lord and Savior